survos/select2entity-bundle-demo/README.md

 symfony serve
 ```

 ### Setup

 These are the steps to recreate this demo locally.
-We'll use orm-fixtures to load the database
+We'll use orm-fixtures to load the database.
+LandingBundle makes it easy to create a menu

     composer create-project symfony/website-skeleton select2-demo
     cd select2-demo